nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 REPOSITORY                                                                           TAG                               IMAGE ID       CREATED         SIZE iad.ocir.io/id9hokcxpkra/quickstart-mp                                                1.0                               587a079ad854   5 minutes ago   243MB
 ```
-Please note the replaced full image name `END_POINT_OF_YOUR_REGION`/`NAMESPACE_OF_YOUR_TENANCY`/quickstart-mp:1.0 because you will need it later.
+Copy to your text editor the replaced full image name `END_POINT_OF_YOUR_REGION`/`NAMESPACE_OF_YOUR_TENANCY`/quickstart-mp:1.0 because you will need it later.

 ## Task 2: Generate an Authentication Token to Login to the Oracle Cloud Container Registry

 In this step, we are going to generate an *Authentication Token*, that we will use to log in to the Oracle Cloud Container Registry.

-Select the User Icon in the top right corner and then select *User Settings*.
+1. Select the User Icon in the top right corner and then click **User Settings**.

 ![User Settings](images/1.png)

-Scroll down and select *Auth Tokens*.
+2. Scroll down and click **Auth Tokens**.

 ![Auth tokens](images/2.png)

-Click *Generate Token*.
+3. Click **Generate Token**.

 ![Generate Token](images/3.png)

-Copy *quickstart-mp* and paste it in the *Description* box and click *Generate Token*.
+4. Copy *quickstart-mp* and paste it in the *Description* box and click **Generate Token**.

 ![Token create](images/4.png)

-Select *Copy* under Generated Token and paste it in the text editor.
-We cannot copy it later.
+5. Click **Copy** under Generated Token and paste it in the text editor.
+You cannot copy it later, so make sure you have a copy of this token saved.

 ![Generated Token](images/13.png)

-## Task 2: Push the Helidon application (quickstart-mp) Docker image to your Oracle Cloud Container Registry Repository
+## Task 3: Push the Helidon Application (quickstart-mp) Docker Image to your Container Registry Repository

-In this lab you already opened a URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) and determined the endpoint for your Region name in a text editor.
-In my case, it is US East (Ashburn).
+In Task 1 of this lab you opened a URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) and determined the endpoint for your Region name in a text editor.
+In our example the Region Name is US East (Ashburn).
+You will need this information for this task.

 ![Endpoint](images/5.png)

+1. In Task 1 of this lab you determined the endpoint for your Region name and copied it to a text editor.
+In our example the Region Name is *US East (Ashburn)* and the endpoint is *iad.ocir.io*.
+You will need this information for this task.
 Copy the following command and paste it in your text editor and then replace the `END_POINT_OF_REGION_NAME` with the endpoint of your region.
 ```bash
 <copy>docker login END_POINT_OF_REGION_NAME</copy>
 ```

-In the previous step, you also determined the Tenancy Namespace.
-Make the user name as follows: `NAMESPACE_OF_YOUR_TENANCY`/oracleidentitycloudservice/`YOUR_ORACLE_CLOUD_USERNAME`.
-Here, replace `NAMESPACE_OF_YOUR_TENANCY` with your tenancy's namespace and `YOUR_ORACLE_CLOUD_USERNAME` with your Oracle Cloud Account user name and then copy the replaced user name from your text editor and paste it in the *Cloud Shell*.
-For Password , paste the Authentication Token from your text editor or where you saved it.
+2. In the previous step, you also determined the tenancy namespace.
+Enter the Username as follows: `NAMESPACE_OF_YOUR_TENANCY`/oracleidentitycloudservice/`YOUR_ORACLE_CLOUD_USERNAME`. <br>
+* Replace `NAMESPACE_OF_YOUR_TENANCY` with your tenancy's namespace
+* Replace `YOUR_ORACLE_CLOUD_USERNAME` with your Oracle Cloud Account user name and then copy the replaced username from your text editor and paste it in the *Cloud Shell*.
+* For Password, copy and paste the Authentication Token from your text editor (or wherever you saved it.)
 ```bash
 $ docker login iad.ocir.io
 Username: tenancynamespace/oracleidentitycloudservice/YOUR_ORACLE_CLOUD_USERNAME